RedisLabs/redislabs-docs/content/platforms/openshift/_index.md

 - [operator.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/operator.yaml)

-Applying this yaml creates the operator deployment, which is responsible for managing the k8s deployment and lifecycle of a Redis Enterprise Cluster.
+Applying this yaml creates the operator deployment, which is responsible for managing the Kubernetes deployment and lifecycle of a Redis Enterprise Cluster.
 Among many other responsibilities, it creates a [stateful set](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) that runs the Redis Enterprise nodes (as pods).

 Always make sure you have the latest [operator.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/operator.yaml).
 Alternatively, you can edit the following tag: image:redislabs/operator:tag